 People who have sustained catastrophic injuries (and their families) are often in need of very specific, specialized information regarding the injury suffered, the latest care and support options, research into new treatment options, and the psychological and emotional support that can come from connecting with other people who have suffered similar losses.
 For some of the categories of catastrophic injuries, the following resources may be helpful:

 The Phoenix Society for Burn Survivors is an online collection of information and resources for the victims of serious burn injuries and their families.
-In addition to being an information resources, the society organizes an annual meeting for burn survivors, medical professionals and fire fighters.
+In addition to being an information resource, the society organizes an annual meeting for burn survivors, medical professionals and firefighters.

 The Model Systems Knowledge Translation Center provides information for survivors of several types of devastating injuries, including burn injuries.
 It’s resources address both the immediate needs, such as wound care, and long-term needs, including emotional and social issues, rehabilitation and employment.